 Usually I get red envelopes ready for my daughter, Quinn, and the other kids, and I always set up my own altar.
 I have a charcoal rubbing of my grandmother’s grave in Vietnam from when my sister and I took a trip there, so I put that up to honor her, and I have pictures of my husband Ian’s grandparents, aunts, uncles, and other relatives.
 It’s an altar similar to the one I had growing up, but my own version.
 It’s like East meets West.

-Quinn adds her own touches to the altar, too, like her Legos or stuffed animals.
+Quinn adds her own touches to the altar, too, like her Legos and stuffed animals.
 It’s something we can do together.
 I love that she likes to add things; I believe it’s helping her understand her Vietnamese heritage and the traditions.

 I’m also hoping to clean and organize my entire apartment, starting with my closet.
 I wish I had time to organize everything, but generally speaking I will need to clean, purge, and edit things I don’t need to make room for luck to come.

 We don’t have family in New York, so we’re used to celebrating with friends.
 I think, more than anything, it’s about reaching out to loved ones, especially those we haven’t talked to in a while.
 Even just sending a “Hey, thinking about you” text to everyone in our lives.
 To reflect on what these people mean to us is really important—it sends good energy and thoughts their way.